wabarr/KFFS/_people/andrew-barr.md

 family_name: Barr

 ---
-Andrew is the director of the paleoecology program for the KFFS and is a Visiting Assistant Professor at the George Washington University.
+Andrew is the leader of the paleoecology program for the KFFS and is a Visiting Assistant Professor at the George Washington University.